 President Donald Trump will deliver his State of the Union speech on Feb.
 4, 2020.
-The purpose of this NewsHour lesson is to teach students how to evaluate the speech and the history and purpose of it.
+The purpose of this NewsHour lesson is to teach students how to evaluate the speech, its history and its purpose.
 For a recap of Trump’s 2019 State of the Union, click here.

 Social studies, history, civics, current events, government, speech and debate